Garston and Liverpool Railway: Extension to Liverpool Central

-The first terminus at Brunswick was poorly placed as a station to serve central Liverpool and almost as soon as it opened, an Act of Parliament was obtained for the Liverpool Central Station Railway, which would divert from just before Brunswick through a mile and a half of deep cuttings and tunnels in the red sandstone through St James and to a terminus at Liverpool Central.
+The first terminus at Brunswick was poorly placed as a station to serve central Liverpool and almost as soon as it opened, an act of Parliament, the Liverpool Central Station Railway Act 1864 (27 & 28 Vict. c. ccxc) was obtained for the Liverpool Central Station Railway, which would divert from just before Brunswick through a mile and a half of deep cuttings and tunnels in the red sandstone through St James and to a terminus at Liverpool Central.
 The extensive civil engineering works needed meant that construction took nearly ten years, opening on 2 March 1874.
 Brunswick station remained open as a goods station between Harrington Dock and Herculaneum Dock into the 1970s.

 Stations

 Closure and re-opening

 Although the line had been built through mostly open countryside, Liverpool's southern suburbs began to develop and expand along the line around this time, making it an important commuter route into Central station, the most central of Liverpool's three major termini.

 Competition for routes along the Mersey had led to duplication of routes within the Cheshire Lines Committee and against their competitors the London and North Western Railway.
 Although Central was always a busy station, it was scheduled for closure under the Beeching Axe, services to Central from Warrington and beyond Garston being re-routed around the Allerton Curve, the L&NWR Speke to Edge Hill line, and into Lime Street instead.
 Central High Level, and the Garston line, closed in 1972.

 The line would re-open again in 1978, as part of the electrified Merseyrail network, which integrated the underground and under-river Mersey Railway with suburban lines to North and South of Liverpool.
 The Garston line formed the southern portion of Merseyrail's Northern Line.